chasenchamberlain/ApproachableGeekProject/README.md

 `brew install watchman`

+At this point clone the repo if you already haven't and cd into the top folder.

 Install Expo CLI, this allows you to run in browser, on emulators, or through there app on your phone.

 `npm install -g expo-cli`